ericianni/osu_interview_fall19/online_module/black_box.md

 <iframe height="600px" width="100%" src="https://repl.it/@ericianni/blackbox1?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 This third test shows that `sum()` doesn't correctly add a floating point to an integer.
-Now that we have observed a failure we know that there is a fault in the code that has something to do with floating point numbers.
+Now that we have observed a failure, we know that there is a fault in the code that has something to do with floating point numbers.

 Notice how we were able to do all of this without ever looking at the source for `sum()`!
 We have just written our first _Black Box_ test!

 ### What is Black Box Testing?

 Imagine there is a box sitting before you.
 It is solid black and you cannot see into it.
-Now imagine that you are told the box contains 20 lbs of gold!
+Now imagine that you are told the box contains 20 lbs. of gold!
 You are offered this box in exchange for your 2002 Dodge Neon.
 You know that if what you are being told is true, this box would be worth more than $18,000 while your car is worth less than half that.
-But how can you know that the box really has 20 lbs of gold in it?
+But how can you know that the box really has 20 lbs. of gold in it?

 The easy answer would be to open it up and look inside.
-But this mysterious figure will not allow that so you need to figure out another way to verify at least part of what is being promised.
+But this mysterious figure will not allow that, so you need to figure out another way to verify at least part of what is being promised.

 One way to verify part of the claim is to weigh the box.
-If the box weighs <= 20 lbs you know that this person is a con-artist because it doesn't meet the weight expectations.
+If the box weighs <= 20 lbs. you know that this person is a con-artist because it doesn't meet the weight expectations.

 This is an example of black-box testing outside of the world of software development.
 You were presented with an object and given a description.
 You were able verify at least part of that description without having any actual knowledge of the contents of the box.